snarrenberg/westerparse/docs/start.rst

 Python 3 can be obtained from: http://www.python.org.

-WesterParse is available on GitHub: https://github.com/snarrenberg/westerparse.

-#.
-Install music21.
+1. Install ``music21``.

 .. code-block:: shell

    $ pip install music21

-And then configure music21 to use a musicxml viewer like MuseScore.
+And then configure ``music21`` to use a musicxml viewer like MuseScore.
 See the instructions on the `music21 website <http://web.mit.edu/music21/doc/installing/index.html>`.

-#.
-Download the latest westerparse package and unzip it.
+2. Download the latest westerparse release from `GitHub <https://github.com/snarrenberg/westerparse/releases>`. and unzip it.
 For example:

 .. code-block:: shell

    $ tar -xvf westerparse-1.0.3-alpha.tar.gz

-#.
-Go to the src folder.
+3. Navigate to the src folder.

 .. code-block:: shell

    $ cd westerparse-1.0.3-alpha/src/

-#.
-Start python.
+4. Start python.

 .. code-block:: shell

    $ python

-#.
-Then begin using westerparse:
+5. Then begin using westerparse:

 >>> from westerparse import *
 >>> source = '../docs/samplefiles/FuxDorian.musicxml'